ExpressiveIntelligence/Gemini/server/README.md

 * `config.port`: The port to which the server will listen.
 Set to `3000` by default.
 * `config.geminiPath`: The path to the core Gemini files.
 This should always be a directory containing `simulate.py` (the main Gemini entry point) and `common.sh` (which tells `simulate.py` where to find the core Gemini ASP files).
 Set to `../asp` by default.
 This is correct if you've pulled down the Gemini repo, but in case you want to use a different version of Gemini (e.g. a local development version), you're free to change this.
-* `config.python3Command`: The name of the Python 3 command, which the server will use to launch `simulate.py`.
+* `config.python3Command`: The name of the Python 3 CLI command, which the server will use to launch `simulate.py`.
 Set to `python3` by default.
 Depending on how your environment is set up, you might want a different command instead; for instance, Windows users might want to change this to `py`.

 ## Caveats